Forest Stewardship Council

-The Forest Stewardship Council GmbH (FSC) is an international non-profit, multistakeholder organization established in 1993 that promotes responsible management of the world's forests via timber certification.
+The Forest Stewardship Council GmbH (FSC) is a German international non-profit, multistakeholder organization established in 1993 that promotes responsible management of the world's forests via timber certification.
 This organization uses a market-based approach to transnational environmental policy.

 FSC is a global forest certification system established for forests and forest products.
 According to the council, the use of the FSC logo signifies that a product comes from environmentally, socially, and economically responsible sources.
 In addition to its global certification standard, FSC develops national standards in selected countries.
 The FSC has 10 Principles and associated Criteria (FSC P&C) that form the basis for all FSC standards and certification.

 FSC was established in 1993 as a response to concerns over global deforestation.
 It now has around 1200 members, including the World Wide Fund for Nature and IKEA.

 History

 Tropical deforestation as a global concern rose to prominence in the 1980s and can be attributed in part to environmentalists and northern countries advocating for the need to protect tropical woodland.
 A number of other economic and regulatory mechanisms such as financial aid, policy frameworks, and trade conventions were also established to prevent and mitigate deforestation.
 These include the International Tropical Timber Agreement (1983), the Convention of International Trade on Endangered Species (1975) and the Global Environment Facility (1991).

 Despite the increased levels of concern in the run-up to the 1992 Earth Summit held in Rio de Janeiro, tensions between the North and the global South over access to finance and technology for the preservation of forests protracted negotiations.
 Although many Northern countries had hoped for a legally binding convention, the resulting Statement of Forest Principles represents the "mean position of the lowest common denominator" and is voluntary.
 Disappointed with the outcome of the Earth Summit, NGOs such as the World Wide Fund for Nature (WWF) began to turn their attention to industry for a governance-oriented resolution to deforestation.

 In the lead-up to the Earth Summit, social groups, NGOs, and industries were also beginning to consult on the issue of deforestation.
 In America, the consultation process that eventually led to the establishment of the FSC was initiated in 1990 and concluded in the confirmation of support for the development of a voluntary worldwide certification and accreditation governance system that would cover all forest types.